1st Edition

 Chapter 18: My Journey to Become a Plurilingual Adult - Lu Xi (Tracy)

-Section 3: Plurilingualism as empowerment
+Part 3: Plurilingualism as empowerment

 Chapter 20: My Autoethnography: A Joga Khichuri of Languages - S. M. Sanzana Rahman

-Chapter 21: Du bilinguisme au multilinguisme au plurilinguisme : un récit personnel - Pierre Gregory (Translation: From Bilingualism to Multilingualism to Plurilingualism: an autoethnography)
+Chapter 21: Du bilinguisme au multilinguisme au plurilinguisme : un récit personnel - Pierre Gregory (Translation: From Bilingualism to Multilingualism to Plurilingualism: An Autoethnography)

-Chapter 22: My Story as an Awakening Chinese Plurilingual in China, Malaysia and Canada - Vera Jing Huang
+Chapter 22: My Story as an Awakening Chinese Plurilingual in China, Malaysia, and Canada - Vera Jing Huang

 Chapter 24: The Road Map: How Learning German Helps Relocate Myself - Zhiqi Zhang